FunDeckHermit/chieltracker/README.md

  * [gpxpy](https://github.com/tkrajina/gpxpy) for building/parsing .gpx files
  * [srtm4](https://github.com/centreborelli/srtm4) for getting elevation data from coordinates
  * [gpx.studio](https://github.com/gpxstudio/gpxstudio.github.io) for displaying the map and overlaying the gpx tracks

+# Installation
+Make a virtual environment and get the requirements above.
+Serve the .gpx and index.html file using Caddy and Bob's your uncle.